matrix-org/matrix-spec-proposals/proposals/2265-email-lowercase.md

 ## Other considered solutions

-A first look at this issue concluded that there was no need to add such a mention to the spec, and that it can be considered as an implementation detail.
+A first look at this issue concluded that there was no need to add such a mention to the spec, and that it can be considered an implementation detail.
 However, [MSC2134](https://github.com/matrix-org/matrix-doc/pull/2134) changes
 this: because hashing functions are case sensitive, we need both clients and identity servers to follow the same policy regarding case sensitivity.